Pierre Louis Dulong: Personal life

-Death
+Burial and honors

 In life, Dulong poured the bulk of his finances into his scientific experiments.
 He was often destitute.
 As a result, he died without leaving his family any significant inheritance.

 He is buried in Père Lachaise Cemetery.
 His monument was paid for by his scientific peers.

+His is one of the names of 72 scientists inscribed on the Eiffel Tower.